Special Needs Learning in the Time of Covid-19

 As a music teacher, I’m tremendously worried that an extended period without lessons will wipe out the progress we have made this year.
 I am also bracing myself for my students to greet me with anxiety when we resume lessons, after not seeing me for 2 months.

 It is unfortunate how Covid-19 has impacted our daily lives, however, we must remain positive.
 I remind parents that it is ok if progress looks different this period.
-It is inevitable that your child’s progress will likely be slower this period, and for some students with more severe autism, learning might completely stop.
+It is inevitable that your child’s progress will likely be slower this period, and for some students with higher needs, learning might completely stop.

 Right now, I encourage parents to focus on your family’s well-being above all else.
 This way, hopefully when the circuit breaker is lifted, we can bounce back quickly.